 Jocelyn Good, Ph.D.

-Jocelyn is a licensed psychologist.
-She has worked as a therapist at GCPS since 1992.
-Dr. Good recieved her Doctorate from The Ohio State University.
+Jocelyn is a licensed psychologist working as a therapist at GCPS since 1992.
+Dr. Good received her Doctorate from The Ohio State University.

 Jocelyn's specialty areas with children and teens include diagnosis and treatment of bipolar disorder, depression, anxiety, OCD and ADHD.
 Jocelyn has created support groups for teens struggling with depression.
 Jocelyn also works with adults on issues of depression, bipolar disorder, anxiety and OCD.
 In addition to individual adult work, Dr. Good provides counseling for couples and blended families.